carpentries-incubator/open-science-with-r/_episodes/09-collaborating.md

 ---
-title: "Collaborating with Github"
+title: "Collaborating with you and others with Github"
 teaching: 30
 exercises: 60
 questions:
-- "How can I develop and collaborate on code with another scientist?"
+- "How can I develop and collaborate on code with me or another scientist?"
 - "How can I give access to my code to another collaborator?"
 - "How can I keep code synchronised with another scientist?"
 - "How can I solve conflicts that arise from that collaboration?"